raitk3/among-us/README.md

 ### long_auto_text_with_comments.py

-First-second-third version of auto_text filled with comments to help Lemongrass understand what is going on there.
+First-second-third version of auto_text filled with comments to help Lemongrass understand what is going on there.\
+(She has little to no experience with coding)

 ### README.md